Welcome to Veil

 Veil is an always-on private cryptocurrency.
 With most cryptocurrencies, privacy is merely an option in a user’s wallet, meaning a user can choose to spend in a pseudonymous manner, or a more private fashion.

-In Veil, Basecoin transactions are anonymized using RingCT and stealth addresses.
+In Veil, basecoin transactions will be anonymized using RingCT and stealth addresses.
 RingCT is a method to anonymize the sender in a transaction by merging the sender’s digital signature with random other signatures grabbed from the blockchain’s history, creating a final, unique signature.
-Then using a range proof the amount transacted is hidden.
+Then using a range proof (commitment to a value that reveals nothing of the value but it being in a specific range) the amount transacted is hidden.
 Ultimately, the network does not know the sender or amount in a transaction but using a cryptographic key image, miners can confirm that the transaction is valid and no double-spend has occurred.

-Now, every 10 Basecoins auto-mints into 1 Zerocoin denomination, which to the user is simply 10 Veil.
-This is the relationship Veil has created between RingCT and Zerocoin logic.
-RingCT anonymizes the Basecoins, while Zerocoin ensures the highest level of privacy for the sender.
+Now, every 10 basecoins auto-mints into 1 Zerocoin denomination, which to the user is simply 10 veil.
+This is the relationship Veil is creating between RingCT and Zerocoin logic.
+RingCT anonymizes the basecoins, while Zerocoin ensures the highest level of privacy for the sender.

 As you can tell, we are major advocates of the Zerocoin protocol.
 We will briefly explain how this process works.

 There is the process of minting basecoins into zerocoins and then the process of spending zerocoins.